negupt/bluebell/README.md

    # Please check this link to learn more about this command - https://docs.microsoft.com/en-us/azure/devops/cli/get-started?view=azure-devops

 # 5. Create Azure Container Registry (ACR)  Service Connection under project settings
-    # Copy script from acr_sample_params.json file and replace parameter values with actual environment values and run these commands as a batch.
+    # Replace Parameters values in acr_sample_params.json file with actual environment values and run sed commands as a batch from CLI.
 Please follow below steps to get required values.

     #Please use below command to get scope and login server. registryId and scope will have same values.
      az acr show --name <registryname>  # e.g. CICD12